ibm-cloud-docs/containers/cs_hybrid.md

 1. Create a standard cluster with {{site.data.keyword.containerlong}} in {{site.data.keyword.cloud_notm}} Public or use an existing one.
 To create a cluster, choose between the following options:
     - [Create a standard cluster from the console or CLI](/docs/containers?topic=containers-clusters#clusters_ui).
     - [Use the Cloud Automation Manager (CAM) to create a cluster by using a pre-defined template](https://www.ibm.com/support/knowledgecenter/SS2L37_3.2.0.0/cam_integrate_IKS.html){: external}.
-When you deploy a cluster with CAM, the Helm tiller is automatically installed for you.
+When you deploy a cluster with CAM, Helm is automatically installed for you.

 2. In your {{site.data.keyword.containerlong_notm}} cluster, [follow the instructions to set up the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn_configure).